Squid Game Is Coming Back For Season 2 On Netflix: Here’s What Parents Need To Know

 What ensues is a bloody massacre of people rushing to the exits as soon as they realize what’s going on, followed by a slightly less bloody massacre of terrified people who accidentally move after the doll says “red light,” and concluded, finally, by a slightly more bloody massacre of terrified people who didn’t cross the line in time.

 So... you know.
 That’s what we’re dealing with.
 Basically the Hunger Games, but way, way bloodier, and if Katniss lived in our world and had no idea what was going on beforehand.
 (At least everyone here is an adult #SilverLining?)

 As you can imagine, given the premise of the first game, things do not get better for our contestants.
-The gore and high tension only continue or intensify.
+The gore and high tension only continue or intensify, particularly as bonds between players deepen and/or strain.
 This is the main issue when it comes to younger viewers, but in addition to the bloody violence there’s also disturbing themes as well as sex and some occasional salty language.
 (Speaking of which, you can watch the show in Korean with subtitles, or dubbed into English, German, Spanish, or French.)

 While we still know very little about Season 2 as yet, we can’t imagine this show is going to do a 180 and suddenly be OK for kids.
 Season 2, therefore, should probably be considered as being just as inappropriate as Season 1.
 But... if you’re an adult (or even an older teen) and are OK with stressful TV, violence, and blood: 10/10 would recommend Season 1, and we’re excited for the story to continue.